passcod/nvm-fish-wrapper/README.md

 ~> ln -s (brew --prefix nvm)/nvm.sh ~/.nvm/nvm.sh
 ```

+__Note__: I can't test on OS X, so there are several open bugs at the moment
+I cannot address by myself.
+If someone with a Mac wants to step up, please do!

 You don't need to source anything or add stuff to `.bashrc`.

 Then install the wrapper: